Related Party Transaction Policy

 Board Committee Responsible For This Policy

 The Board of Directors has designated a committee consisting solely of independent directors of the Nominating and Corporate Governance (the “Committee”) as responsible for the implementation of this Policy.
+Any director on the Committee that has an interest in a Related Person Transaction shall recuse himself or herself from any review or vote of such Transaction under this Policy.

 Reporting Related Person Transactions